 Using a sharp X-acto knife, make a mark on the knob 0.689" (17.5 mm) from the flange at the front of the knob.
 Use a sharp razor saw to cut the knob to that length, as shown in the photo below.

-Use the knife to make a mark on the piston shaft 1.024" (26.0 mm) from the flange at the front of the knob.
+Use the knife to make a mark on the piston shaft 1.024" (26.0 mm) from the back surface of the soft plastic piston seal.
 Use the razor saw to cut the shaft to that length, as shown in the photo below.

 Using a needle file or 600- or 1000-grit sandpaper, file or sand just enough to make the two cut ends flat and smooth.
 If you’re using sandpaper, you can do this most easily by laying the sandpaper on the work surface and rubbing the cut surface of the piston or knob on the sandpaper while holding the part with its other end pointed straight up.

 Smooth and buff the sanded surfaces with the gray side of a pink-white-gray or black-white-gray MicroMesh buff stick.
 This step is not mandatory, but you will be happier when you fill the pen and see the professional-quality work you did.